 I come to sit and write for just a moment because I had such a good laugh, and I’m not sure what was even so funny.

-Around the same time, my grandmother took us to church; however, I have just a few memories of those occasions.
-I remember this moment so clearly; it must have impacted me dearly:
+Around the same time of these Adventures with Eddie, my grandmother would also take us to church.
+I have just a few memories of these occasions.
+I remember this one in particular so clearly; it must have impacted me dearly:

 Too Funny: I found this picture just moments after writing this story.

 Moving from memory to memory: my mother is yelling at my grandmother, who is deaf, mind you.
-“She didn’t have her communion yet!” ::Yelling, yelling, yelling:: My mother was heated, and was going at it.
+“She didn’t have her communion yet!” ::Yelling, yelling, yelling:: My mother was heated hearing about this event, and was going at it.

 Today, as this memory crossed my mind, I had a good laugh at the whole situation, and I’m not even sure why.
 I mean, my mom was an Atheist at the time, so why did she care?
 And my poor, deaf, elderly grandmom: she was the church-goer.
 It probably blew her mind that she just committed a crime: subjecting her own blood to the Body of Christ, without penance.
-Hmm, maybe it was a good thing I spit it out, but seriously: how many sins does an innocent, five year old have?
+Hmm, now that I think of it, maybe it was a good thing I spit it out!
+But seriously: how many sins does an innocent, five year old have?

-My moral of the story: Even if the situation at hand might make you angry, or scared, there might be a third force in the room that is getting a good laugh.
+My moral of the story: Even if the situation at hand might make you angry, or even shocked or scared, there might be a third force (a timeless, boundless force) in the room that is getting a good laugh.